Webmaster (film)

 Webmaster (original title Skyggen, also known as The Shadow) is a 1998 Danish cyberpunk thriller film.

 Directed by Thomas Borch Nielsen, it stars Danish actor Lars Bom as the cerebral, machine-like hacker-turned-webmaster J.B., who performs his job while hanging upside down, wearing virtual reality goggles, his mind busy deep inside cyberspace.
 Upon witnessing a murder, he teams up with the impulsive, energetic Miauv (Puk Scharbau).

 The film won a Silver Grand Prize at the 1999 Brussels International Festival of Fantasy Film and a Danish Robert Award for Best Production Design.

-Webmaster was financed by the Danish bank Forstædernes Bank; the final production cost was not disclosed by neither the producers nor the director.
+Webmaster was financed by the Danish bank Forstædernes Bank; the final production cost was not disclosed by the producers or the director.
 The film was met with mixed reviews when it was released in Denmark in 1998.